Make an impact in the selection of the Class of 2T3

 The Faculty of Applied Science & Engineering is looking for exceptional communicators with some hiring experience to assess our pool of undergraduate applicants for this coming year.
-For the 2017 admissions cycle, students will be asked to submit answers to three questions in both written and short video format as part of a “broad-based admission” pilot program.
+For the 2019 admissions cycle, students will be asked to submit answers to three questions in both written and short video format as part of a “broad-based admission” program.

 Interested alumni must:

-- have an interest in engineering education;
+- Have an interest in engineering education

-- possess impeccable communication skills; and
+- Possess impeccable communication skills

-- have some experience with interviewing and hiring.
+- Have some experience with interviewing and hiring

-- Undergraduate assessments will begin in December 2016
+- Undergraduate assessments will begin November 2018

 For further information, please contact Rosemary Guido, Assistant Registrar, Admissions at firstname.lastname@example.org or 416-946-7118.

-Broad-Based Admissions Program Overview
+Broad-Based Admissions Program overview